-ADOPTION OF NEW AND REVISED STANDARDS - In the current financial year, the group and the company have adopted all the new and revised FRSs and Interpretations of FRS ("INT FRS") that are relevant to its operations and effective for annual periods beginning on or after July 1, 2007.
-The adoption of these new/revised FRSs and INT FRSs does not result in changes to the group's and company's accounting policies and has no material effect on the amounts reported in current or prior year's financial statements.
+ADOPTION OF NEW AND REVISED STANDARDS - In the current financial year, the company has adopted all the new and revised FRSs and Interpretations of FRS ("INT FRS") that are relevant to its operations and effective for annual periods beginning on or after July 1, 2008.
+The adoption of these new/revised FRSs and INT FRSs does not result in changes to the company's accounting policies and has no material effect on the amounts reported for the current or prior years.

-At the date of authorisation of these financial statements, the following FRSs, that are relevant to the group and company were issued but not effective:
+At the date of authorisation of these financial statements, the following FRSs that are relevant to the group and the company were issued but not effective: